yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"No, because you've got enough of a distance from this person and you don't have any light sources lit.
 You may hide without risk of being found."_

-**Freya**: _"Hmm, that gives me an idea.
-If it seems to me like this person might belong to the same faction as our enemy, I would like to ambush them and steal their clothes.
-I don't want to spill much blood or raise the alarm, so my blades will need to be fast and furious."_
+**Freya**: _"If it seems to me like this person might belong to the same faction as our enemy, I would like to ambush them and steal their clothes.
+I don't want to raise the alarm, so I will need to be fast and furious."_

 **Warden**: _"OK.
 They will need to make a DEX save to react in time to fend off your attack, then.
 It might not go as cleanly as you hope!"_